 When on the rim, always keep your eye on the path and stop walking before shooting.
 Please be aware of your surroundings and remain at least six feet away from the edge at all times.

 Zoom in with your Lens, not your Feet

 Do not approach or pursue animals to take their picture.
-Wild animals contain infectious diseases and can be aggressive.
+Wild animals can be aggressive, and may carry infectious diseases.
 Keep both animals and yourself safe, by remaining a minimum of 25 yards away from large animals.
-Do not solicit animals with food.
+Do not lure animals with food.

 Don’t block traffic to take pictures.
 Keep roads clear and stay with your vehicle if you encounter heavy traffic.
-Don’t drive or park on roadside vegetation.
+Don’t drive off the pavement or park on roadside vegetation.

 Check the Weather

-During monsoon, thunderstorms become frequent.
-Photographers are more at risk due to the conductive metal that cameras and tripods are made of.
-If you see lightening or hear thunder, leave the rim and go indoors immediatly.
+During the summer rainy season (monsoon), afternoon thunderstorms become frequent.
+Photographers are more at risk from lightning due to the conductive metal that cameras and tripods are made of.
+If you see lightening or hear thunder, leave the rim and seek shelter immediately.
 Likewise, be aware of extreme heat or cold.